bensadeh/tailspin/README.md

--f, --follow                     Follow the contents of the file -t, --tail                       Start at the end of the file -p, --print                      Print the output to stdout -c, --config-path PATH           Path to a custom configuration file -l, --follow-command [CMD]       Follows the output of the provided command
+-f, --follow                     Follow the contents of the file -t, --tail                       Start at the end of the file -p, --print                      Print the output to stdout -c, --config-path [PATH]         Use the configuration file from the provided path -l, --follow-command [CMD]       Follow the output of the provided command
-    --words-red      [WORDS]     Highlight the provided words in red --words-green    [WORDS]     Highlight the provided words in green --words-yellow   [WORDS]     Highlight the provided words in yellow --words-blue     [WORDS]     Highlight the provided words in blue --words-magenta  [WORDS]     Highlight the provided words in magenta --words-cyan     [WORDS]     Highlight the provided words in cyan --disable-builtin-keywords   Disables the highlighting of all builtin keyword groups --disable-booleans           Disables the highlighting of booleans and nulls --disable-severity           Disables the highlighting of severity levels --disable-rest               Disables the highlighting of REST verbs
+    --words-[COLOR] [WORDS]      Highlight the provided words with the given color --disable-builtin-keywords   Disable the highlighting of all builtin groups --disable-booleans           Disable the highlighting of booleans and nulls --disable-severity           Disable the highlighting of severity levels --disable-rest               Disable the highlighting of REST verbs
 ```